-Should you encounter issues to watch the video, click here.
+Should you encounter issues watching the video, click here.

 Key facts